 The ultimate goal of wooden-dummy training is the establishment of a good basic skill set you can tap into when you train with a live partner.
 That will enable you to respond with the right movements and principles without undue thought.
 Then, no matter where your martial arts journey may lead, you'll be as prepared as you can be to handle any contingency that emerges — with an old wooden friend as your guide.

-Eric Oram is a freelance writer and senior disciple of William Cheung.
+About the Author: Eric Oram is a freelance writer and senior disciple of William Cheung.
 He has taught wing chun for two decades.
 When he is not engaged in wing chun training, teaching or writing, he works as an actor and fight choreographer.
-To contact
+He is the author of Modern Wing Chun Kung Fu: A Guide to Practical Combat and Self-Defense.

 - Is Wing Chun Effective for Modern Self-Defense? - Black Belt Magazine ›